What are the Equity Funds?

 For an investor looking to invest in tax saving, ELSS is the best option available.
 For new investors just stepping into the market, large cap funds are a better call as they invest in the top 100 companies and hence are less prone to market fluctuations.
 For investors with very long term goals like retirement, diversified equity funds are a good call.
 These funds invest across market capitalizations as they have a higher return and low risk.
 For investors with high-risk appetite, small and mid caps help in earning high returns.

-Things to be considered before investing
+Things to be remember before investing

 - Financial goals: Investors have to define their goals and segregate them in terms of time taken to achieve the goal.
 Equity mutual funds give their best results in the long term (5 plus years).